China Fully committed to the world’s most dynamic aviation market

 Present in all segments of the market, Safran participates in the country’s major aviation programs and supports all Chinese airlines in their daily operations.
 Every year, over 650 million people in China fly on aircraft equipped by Safran.

-Safran equips most of the aircraft and helicopters operated in China with engines, nacelles and transmission systems.
+Safran equips a significant amount of the aircraft and helicopters operated in China with engines, nacelles and transmission systems.
 As a world leader in aerospace propulsion, Safran actively participates in China’s aircraft and helicopter engine programs such as C919 and WZ16.

 Almost all airlines operating in China are customers of Safran’s aerospace equipment.
 Our products include landing systems, electrical systems, avionics, engine test cells and aerosystems, etc. Besides aviation, Safran also provides products and equipment for other industrial sectors in China.